Trecek/algos_n_stuff/README.md

 ## Algorithms
 - Myer's 1999 alogirthm modified for sequence modified levenshtein distance (seq-lev)
 - A windowing based simd variant of sequence modified levenshtein distance (a modified myers algo)
 - Bit packing + simd accelerated hamming distance.
 Very fast.
 Bases encoded into 3bits and packing continously into u64 values.
-So we compare bit by bit, then sum ccores based on index locations of words withing u64s.
+So we compare bit by bit, then sum scores based on index locations of words withing u64s.

 **TODO**:
 - precompute neighborhood methods